Sponsored by American National

 As of 2026, if you’re 50 or older and made more than $150,000 last year, any catch-up contributions you make to your 401(k) must go into a Roth 401(k) account with after-tax dollars.

 That means you pay taxes on the money upfront instead of getting the usual tax break.
-Or, to put it another way, “This is one of those situations where something that feels painful in the moment ends up being incredibly beneficial long term,” says Rob De Lessio, Director of Lead Advisors at Strategic Wealth Designers.
+To put it another way, “This is one of those situations where something that feels painful in the moment ends up being incredibly beneficial long term,” says Rob De Lessio, Director of Lead Advisors at Strategic Wealth Designers.

 The change, a result of the SECURE 2.0 Act, is part of recent retirement and tax legislation that highlights contributions to Roth accounts — and can affect how you plan for retirement.